 (3) In the event of the registration of an instrument by the Registrar of Titles the effect of which is to render the certificate of title to a former lot incorrect in so far as that certificate of title to a former lot certifies the share of the common property held by the proprietor of the former lot, the Registrar of Titles shall amend that certificate of title so as to replace that certificate by a certificate of the kind referred to in section 17(2).

-[Clause 7 amended by No. 60 of 2006 s.
+[Clause 7 amended: No. 60 of 2006 s.
 160(10).]

 8. Reallocation of unit entitlement